Gmandou/Retail-Sales-Analysis-SQL-Project-1/README.md

 **Project Title**: Retail Sales Analysis
 **Database**: `sql_project_1`

 This project uses SQL to explore, clean, and analyze a retail sales dataset.
-It covers setting up the database, checking the data for issues, and running a series of queries to answer business questions about revenue, profit, and customer behavior.
+It covers setting up the database, checking the data for issues, and running a series of queries  including multi-table JOINs  to answer business questions about revenue, profit, customer behavior, and regional performance.

 ## Objectives

-1. **Set up the database**: create and populate a `retail_sales` table from the raw sales data.
+1. **Set up the database**: create and populate a `retail_sales` table and a `customers` table.
 2. **Clean the data**: check every column for missing values and remove incomplete records.
 3. **Explore the data**: get a basic sense of row count, unique customers, and product categories.
-4. **Answer business questions**: use SQL to pull out patterns in revenue, profit, and customer behavior.
+4. **Answer business questions**: use SQL — including JOINs, CTEs, and window functions to pull out patterns in revenue, profit, and customer behavior.

 ## Project Structure

 ### 1. Database Setup

-The database `sql_project_1` was created, and a `retail_sales` table was set up to hold transaction-level sales data — transaction ID, date and time of sale, customer details, product category, quantity, pricing, cost, and total sale amount.
+The database `sql_project_1` holds two tables: `retail_sales`, with transaction-level sales data (transaction ID, date and time of sale, customer details, product category, quantity, pricing, cost, and total sale amount), and `customers`, with a signup date and region per customer, used to practice relational querying.

 ```sql
 CREATE DATABASE sql_project_1;